-SGT-001 and SGT-003 are gene transfer candidates based on novel technology, which makes it difficult to predict the time and cost of development and of subsequently obtaining regulatory approval.
+Our gene transfer candidates are based on novel technology, which makes it difficult to predict the time and cost of development and of subsequently obtaining regulatory approval.
 To our knowledge, only a limited number of gene transfer products have been approved for commercialization in the United States and the European Union.

-We have concentrated our research and development efforts on SGT-001 for the treatment of Duchenne and our future success depends on our successful development of that product candidate, SGT-003 and other future product candidates.
+We have historically concentrated our research and development efforts on SGT-001 and SGT-003 for the treatment of Duchenne.
+Prior to the Acquisition, AavantiBio concentrated its research and development efforts on candidates for the treatment of FA and BAG3-mediated dilated cardiomyopathy.
+We have prioritized SGT-003 for the treatment of Duchenne, and we plan to prioritize AVB-202-TT for the treatment of FA and AVB-401 for the treatment of BAG3-mediated dilated cardiomyopathy and our future success depends on our successful development of these and other future candidates.
 Our risk of failure is high.
-We have experienced, and may in the future experience, problems or delays in developing SGT-001, SGT-003 and other future product candidates.
+We have experienced with SGT-001, and may in the future experience with our other candidates, problems or delays in developing these and other future candidates.
 Any such problems or delays would cause unanticipated costs, and any development problems may not be solved.
-For example, we or another party may uncover a previously unknown risk associated with SGT-001, SGT-003, the adeno-associated virus, or AAV, vector, toxicity or other issues that may be more problematic than we currently believe and this may prolong the period of observation required for obtaining, or result in the failure to obtain, regulatory approval or may necessitate additional clinical testing.
+For example, we or another party may uncover a previously unknown risk associated with SGT-003, AVB-202-TT, AVB-401, the adeno-associated virus, or AAV, vector, construct toxicity or other issues that may be more problematic than we currently believe and this may prolong the period of observation required for obtaining, or result in the failure to obtain, regulatory approval or may necessitate additional clinical testing.